rcs-agents/rcl/packages/tmgrammar-toolkit/README.md

 ## 🛠️ CLI Commands

-The `tmt` command provides unified access to all toolkit functionality:
+The `tmt` command provides unified access to all toolkit functionality. **Works seamlessly with Bun for direct TypeScript execution without build steps!**

 ### Grammar Generation